bullhorn/invenias-api-docs/source/index.html.md

     ]
 }
 ```
-The `and` and `or` operators are used to filter records based on more than one condition:
+The `and` and `or` operators are used to filter records based on over a single condition:

 <ul>
 <li>The 'and' operator displays a record if all the conditions separated by 'and' are true.</li>